After the egg is fertilised, the embryo develops inside the mother until it is time for the baby to be born.

 How does it grow?
 Does it feed or breathe?
 What happens if the pregnant Mum trips over?

-These are the sort of questions that we'll be exploring in this worksheet.
+These are the sort of questions that we'll be exploring in this activity.

-Hopefully, this information, together with what you've already been learning about, mean that you're ready to check out how sorted you are with the vital knowledge of what happens inside a mum's body before the youngster is born.
+Hopefully, this information, together with what you've already been learning about, mean that you're ready to test out your knowledge of what happens inside a mum's body before the youngster is born.
 Let's see......